 Thouron Award - Two years of support for graduates of the University of Pennsylvania to pursue any graduate course in the UK.
 Four to six awards are usually available each year.

-Vincent's Club Scholarships - Up to £3,500 to Oxford students from any country who, in addition to their academic capacity, are talented sportspeople.
+Vincent's Scholarships for Sport - Up to £3,500 to Oxford students from any country who, in addition to their academic capacity, are talented sportspeople.
+New for 2021 entry, the Bannister Award of up to £10k per year is open for applications from outstanding sportspeople.

 Students from the UK and the rest of Europe